SuraDP/cep-website/README.md

-hello guys this is our cep project for 3rd year btech programme our core idea was to spread awareness about colledge clubs in freshers.
+hello guys this is our cep project for 2nd year 3rd sem btech programme our core idea was to spread awareness about colledge clubs in freshers.